pascal-parent/home-assistant/dashboard/electricity-page/README.md

 * A running instance of Home Assistant
 * An integration into your inverter
   I use [kellerza's addon for Sunsynk/Dyer](https://github.com/kellerza/sunsynk) on a Raspberry Pi Zero 2 W mounted to a [Raspberry Pi Zero 2W To 3B Adapter](https://www.pishop.co.za/store/raspberry-pi-zero-2w-to-3b-adapter-alternative-solution-for-raspberry-pi-3-model-bb) but a Raspberry Pi 3 or 4 should do just fine.
+  (I am working on an ESP32 based alternative)
 * Optional: An HA integrated power monitor on your grid, separate to the inverter one, I use an Efergy, I may move to a DIY solution or a Shelly EM.

 ## Minimum Dependencies